 If there are discrepancies between contract specifications and Project-specific permit conditions and/or landowner agreements, the more stringent condition will apply.
 Any doubt as to which condition is more stringent will be resolved by Enbridge in consultation with the applicable regulatory authority and/or landowner, as appropriate.

-BMPs that differ from the standard BMPs described in this EPP and that will be implemented on public lands1 and/or at public waters2 as required by Minnesota Department of Natural Resources ("MDNR") licenses and leases are underlined.
+BMPs that differ from the standard BMPs described in this EPP and that will be implemented on public lands as required by Minnesota Department of Natural Resources ("MDNR") licenses and leases are underlined.

 This document includes the following sections: